elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The State pattern provides state-specific logic to a limited set of objects in which each object represents a particular state.
-The State pattern is commonly used in JavaScript to convert massive switch-base state machines into the objects.<br/>
+The State pattern is commonly used in JavaScript to convert massive switch-base state machines into objects.<br/>
     </div>
     <div>
 </div><br />